Horizon classification via Riemannian flows: Further results for non-degenerate horizons: vanishing of the 2-form

 Associated with a contact form $\alpha$, one has the so-called {\em Reeb vector field} $R_{\alpha}$, uniquely defined by the equations \begin{itemize} \item[i)] $d\alpha(R_{\alpha}, .) = 0$, \item[ii)] $\alpha(R_{\alpha}) = 1$. \end{itemize}

 The Reeb vector field of a contact form defined on a $3$-dimensional compact manifold has always a periodic orbit \cite{taubes07}.
-This fact allows us to prove the following. \begin{proposition} Let $(M, g) $ be a $4$-dimensional spacetime which satisfies the dominant energy condition.
-Let $H$ be a compact non-degenerate horizon of $(M, g)$. \begin{enumerate} \item If the null generators are dense in $H$, then the 2-form $d\omega$ vanishes identically. \item If every generator densely fills a two-torus, then the 2-form $d\omega$ vanishes at least on a two-torus. \end{enumerate} \end{proposition} \begin{proof} From \cite[Thm.\ 7]{minguzzi21}, we can choose a smooth normal tangent vector field $n$ such that $\nabla_nn = -n$.
+This fact allows us to prove the following.\\

+\begin{proposition} Let $(M, g) $ be a $4$-dimensional spacetime which satisfies the dominant energy condition.
+Let $H$ be a compact non-degenerate horizon of $(M, g)$. \begin{enumerate} \item If the null generators are dense in $H$, then the 2-form $d\omega$ vanishes identically. \item If every generator densely fills a two-torus, then the 2-form $d\omega$ vanishes at least on a two-torus. \end{enumerate} \end{proposition}

+\begin{proof} From \cite[Thm.\ 7]{minguzzi21}, we can choose a smooth normal tangent vector field $n$ such that $\nabla_nn = -n$.
 From \cite[Lemma 5, Lemma 6]{minguzzi21}, $d\omega(n, .) = 0$, $L_nd\omega = 0$.
 So $d\omega$ is invariant under the flow of $n$.
 Suppose that, $\forall p\in H$, $d\omega_p \neq 0$.
 Since $\omega(-n) = 1$, $d\omega(-n, \cdot ) = 0$, it follows that $\omega$ is a contact form on the compact $3$-dimensional manifold $H$ with Reeb vector field $-n$.
 From \cite{taubes07}, $-n$ and then $n$ has at least a periodic orbit.
 So, if the null generators are dense or densely fill two-tori, then there exists some $p\in H$ such that $d\omega_p = 0$.
 By the invariance of $d\omega$ under the flow of $n$, it follows that $d\omega$ vanishes along the orbit $\gamma_p$ of $n$ and by continuity, it vanishes on its closure.
 If the null generators are dense, then the 2-form $d\omega$ vanishes identically on $H$, while if every generator densely fills a two-torus, then the 2-form $d\omega$ vanishes at least on a two-torus. \end{proof}